lydavid/til/Android-Studio/jetpack-compose-multipreview.md

 actual annotation class DefaultPreviews
 ```

-This of course no longer makes sense to apply to every single Composable.
+It no longer makes sense to apply this every single composable preview.
 The UI for a [Screen](https://slackhq.github.io/circuit/screen/) should use this, while components should use `@PreviewLightDark`.

 ## Multiplatform previews?